deleeuw/deleeuw/README.md

 of the American Statistical Association, fellow of the Institute of Mathematical Statistics, and corresponding member of the Royal Netherlands Academy of Sciences.

-Jan currently produces works from his home in Massachusetts, along with robust animal and plant cohorts, and his partner Nicole Francus de Leeuw (m.
-2012), a linguist, semiotician, and educator theorizing Universal Grammar, who will also facilitate his legacy.

 Interests:

 * Computational Statistics